The story of One Day's Wages

 While we’ve received our share of questions and criticisms, we decided to make our donation public, not because we wanted attention or pats on our back, but to let people know that

 Money isn’t the solution–at least not by itself.
 The greatest resources are people.
 Our voices matter.
 Our donations do make an impact when invested properly through organizations that are transparent, efficient, and strategic in not creating dependency but rather, creating opportunities and empowerment.
-Our pledge is that 100% of all your donations towards projects (minus credit card fees) go directly to projects and organizations doing amazing work to fight global poverty.
+Our pledge is that 100% of all your donations (minus credit card fees) go directly to projects and partnerships doing amazing work to fight global poverty.

 Our goal is not to re-invent the wheel.
 There are some incredible organizations and individuals doing amazing work; our goal is to partner and collaborate.
 We are certainly not the first and thankfully, we are not the last to care about these issues.